curateteaching/digitalpedagogy/keywords/classroom.md

 * Source: [http://www.freetech4teachers.com/](http://www.freetech4teachers.com/)
 * Creator: Richard Byrne

 Once instructors have considered what kinds of learning activities they might want to foster through the use of technology, sites like this one can offer a wide range of choices for technologies that can be used without cost.
 Browsing sites like this one can help generate ideas about learning activities.
 In this way, the possible tools and the instructor's learning goals can move into a more productive synergy.
+For example, if an instructor is attempting to make classroom explanations, which are often presented as lectures, more interactive, the "Practical Ed Tech" section of the blog offers multiple ideas, often including video tutorials, such as the information on using the free software Ping Pong to help include student responses in real time during class: http://practicaledtech.com/2016/08/14/practical-ed-tech-tip-of-the-week-how-to-create-conduct-image-based-polls/

 #### Universal Design for Learning: Examples of UDL in Practice